 Observing Bebe Moore Campbell Minority Mental Health Month

-Together, we can raise more mental health awareness in underrepresented populations so they can get the mental health care they need to overcome obstacles and live healthy, fulfilling lives in a community that cares.
+People from diverse/minority communities (racial/ethnic, gender) often face unique mental health challenges as a result of inaccessibility of mental health care services, cultural stigma surrounding mental health, and discrimination.
+Together, we can raise more mental health awareness in underrepresented populations so that those impacted by mental health conditions can get the care and support they need to overcome obstacles and live healthy, fulfilling lives in a community that cares.

 Here’s how you can honor Bebe Moore Campbell Minority Mental Health Month: